Gianluca Pessotto

 After his retirement in 2006, Pessotto remained at Juventus as a member of the coaching staff.
 He is currently the Sporting Director (Direttore Sportivo) of the club's youth academy.

 Pessotto was given the nickname Il Professorino ("The Little Professor") by the fans, due to his glasses, his interest in philosophy and literature, and as he was able to obtain a law degree during his career.
 His stamina and ability to run very quickly – indeed he was often described as almost "flying" on field in the media – also earned him the nickname "Passerotto" ("Little Sparrow").

 Club career

 Milan

-Born in Latisana, in the province of Udine, Pessotto started his career in the A.C.
-Milan youth system.
-However, he was instantly sold to A.S.
-Varese 1910 in 1989.
+Born in Latisana, in the province of Udine, Pessotto started his career in the AC Milan youth system.
+However, he was instantly sold to AS Varese 1910 in 1989.
 He never made a professional appearance for Milan.

 Varese

 After joining Varese in 1989, Pessotto officially began his professional career.
 In two full seasons with the club, he tallied an impressive 64 appearances, also finding the back of the net on a solo occasion.